Getting started with tabular modeling

 Active / Inactive relationship conversion on upgrade

-To avoid validation errors and work around restrictions on relationships in tabular as mentioned above there needs to be some conversion applied to existing relationships in the model as part of the conversion.
+To avoid validation errors and work around restrictions on relationships in Tabular as mentioned above there needs to be some conversion applied to existing relationships in the model as part of the conversion.
 This takes the form of setting some relationships to inactive.
 Which relationships become inactive is determined by the nature of the pipelines at each end of the relationship.
 The below MATRIX shows the conversion:

 Converted TO | ||||